heypoom/dotfiles/README.md

-# Poom's dotfiles configuration.
+# Poom's personal configuration.

 Hello!
-Here is my dotfiles, aka my personal configuration of tools I use daily.
+Here is my personal configuration of the tools I use daily.

-I hope you like it!

-## How to use this dotfiles locally?
+## How to use this configuration on my machine?

-I use [Chezmoi](https://www.chezmoi.io) to bootstrap this dotfiles on any machine.
-You can fork this repo, and replace `heypoom` with your GitHub username.

-`sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply heypoom`
+Use [Chezmoi](https://www.chezmoi.io) to bootstrap this configuration on your machine: `sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply heypoom`

-## How to use this dotfiles with Docker?
+## How to use this configuration inside Docker?

-Run `docker run -it phoomparin/dotfiles` on your machine.
+Run `docker run -it phoomparin/dotfiles` to spawn a docker container using the `phoomparin/dotfiles` image.
-Alternatively, you can use the `FROM phoomparin/dotfiles` directive in your Dockerfile to customize it.

-This repo has a GitHub Actions that builds a brand new Docker image on every commit!

 # My Tools